Dr Michael Reid

 Dr Humen has practiced in McLaren Vale since 2004 and joined MVFP in 2009.
 He is Adelaide born and bred and did his medical training in South Australia.
 Prior to moving to the Southern Vales he worked for a number of years as a GP in rural SA.
 His clinical interests are general medicine and occupational health.
 Dr Humen works full time at MVFP.
 Dr Humen no longer visits McLaren Vale Hospital.

 Dr Humen and his wife are active in the local arts scene.
 Dr Humen is a one eyed supporter of the magnificent courageous Port Power football team (Dr Humen wrote this).

 MBChB FRCGP FRACGP

 Dr Jordan is our most recent pilgrim from the UK.
-Dr Jordan has extensive experience in general practice with particular interest in women's health and acupuncture.
+Dr Jordan has extensive experience in general practice with particular interest in women’s health and acupuncture.
 Lesley and her partner Howard live and die on the fortunes of the Liverpool FC.
 Her other interests include darts.
-Howard visited Australia previously, having been at the centre of the famous "Holdsworth incident" in 2003.
-Dr Jordan lives locally and works full days Tues-Fri.
+Howard visited Australia previously, having been at the centre of the famous “Holdsworth incident” in 2003.
+Dr Jordan lives locally and works full days Tuesday-Friday.

 Brendan trained in Adelaide and is a very experienced old fashioned “hands on” physiotherapist.
 He joined MVFP in 1995.
 He is results oriented and communicates your progress regularly with your treating doctor.

 Brendan has HiCAPS and accepts Medicare Team Care rebates as full payment.
 He is also an accredited DVA provider and WorkCover provider.
 Brendan is particularly skilled with neck and back problems.
 He is especially jovial when Port wins.

 Brendan works Tuesdays, Wednesdays and Fridays all day.
 Appointments through MVFP reception.